construction site 24/7 protection los angeles valley alarm solar powered surveillance unit gardena

 Tool Tracking and Inventory Management

 Bluetooth asset tags from Milwaukee (ONE-KEY) and DeWalt (Tool Connect) let you track tool locations across the jobsite in real time from your phone.
 If a tool leaves the geofenced site boundary, you get an alert.
-These systems cost $15-30 per tag and pay for themselves after preventing one theft of a $400 rotary hammer or $600 total station.
+These systems cost $15 to $30 per tag and pay for themselves after preventing one theft of a $400 rotary hammer or $600 total station.

 Daily tool counts at shift end catch theft early.
 When a crew reports a missing tool within hours, there's still a chance to review camera footage and identify when it disappeared.
 When the loss isn't discovered until the following week, the footage is overwritten and the trail is cold.
 Making tool inventory part of the daily close-out routine doesn't add more than 5 minutes to the process and changes the recovery window from days to hours.